pranaovs/college-notes/Semester-1/CS1001-Programming_in_C/Lab_record/record.md

 #### Steps

-1. Open the source file for reading
-    - If the file does not exist, print an error and exit
+1. If the file does not exist, print an error and exit
-2. Open the target file for writing
-3. While not end of file:
+2. While not end of file:
     1. Read a character from the source file
     2. Write the character to the target file
-4. Close both files

 ### Code